 The Commission's order will shift substantial revenue from load to the holders of FTRs and reduce the ability of load to offset congestion.
-If these rules had been in place for the first 10 months of the 16/17 planning period, and ARR/FTR allocations had remained constant, ARR holders would have gone from an offset of 92.4 percent under the current rule, to 86.3 percent under the new rule, a loss of \$57.5 million for the first 10 months.
-FTR holders would have received a corresponding windfall and revenues to FTR holder would have exceeded target allocations by \$158.1 million.
+Under the old allocation rule ARR holders would have had an effective offset of 98.4 percent of congestion in the first four months of the 2017/2018 planning period rather than the 79.7 percent effective offset that resulted from the new rule, a loss of \$21.4 million.

-If these rules had been in place beginning with the 11/12 planning period, ARR holders would have received \$1,010.3 million less in congestion offsets from the 11/12 through the 16/17 planning period.
-The total overpayment to FTR holders for the 11/12 through 16/17 planning period would have been \$923.5 million.
-The underpayment to load and the overpayment to FTR holders is a result of several factors in the new rules all of which mean the transfer of revenues to FTR holders and the shifting of costs to load.
-Load is now required to pay for balancing congestion, which significantly increases costs to load and significantly increases revenues paid to FTR holders.
+If these new allocation rules had been in place beginning with the 2011/2012 planning period, ARR holders would have received \$1,034.2 million less in congestion offsets from the 2011/2012 through the 2016/2017 planning period.
+The total overpayment to FTR Holders for the 2011/2012 through 2016/2017 planning period would have been \$944.4 million.
+The underpayment to load and the overpayment to FTR Holders is a result of several factors in the new rules all of which mean the transfer of revenues to FTR Holders and the shifting of costs to load.
+Load is now required to pay for balancing congestion, which significantly increases costs to load and significantly increases revenues paid to FTR Holders.
 PJM will continue to clear counter flow FTRs using excess auction revenues in order to make it possible to sell more prevailing flow FTRs.
-FTR holders will receive excess day-ahead congestion revenues in excess of target allocations.
-FTR holders will receive excess auction revenue, which is what FTR holders were willing to pay for FTRs in excess of what is provided to ARR holders.
+FTR Holders will receive excess day-ahead congestion revenues in excess of target allocations.
+FTR Holders will receive excess auction revenue, which is what FTR Holders were willing to pay for FTRs in excess of what is provided to ARR holders.

 Revenue adequacy has received a lot of attention in the PJM FTR Market.
-There are several factors that can affect the reporting, distribution of and quantity of funding in the FTR market.
+There are several factors that can affect the reporting, distribution of and quantity of funding in the FTR Market.
 Revenue adequacy is misunderstood.
-FTR holders, with the creation of ARRs, do not have the right to financially firm transmission service and FTR holders do not have the right to revenue adequacy even when defined correctly.
+FTR Holders, with the creation of ARRs, do not have the right to financially firm transmission service and FTR Holders do not have the right to revenue adequacy even when defined correctly.
 Load does have those rights based on load's payment for the transmission system and load's payment of total congestion.

 Reported FTR revenue adequacy uses target allocations as the relevant benchmark.
 But target allocations are not the relevant benchmark.
 Target allocations are based on day-ahead congestion only, ignoring balancing congestion which is the other part of total congestion.
-FTR holders appropriately receive revenues based on actual congestion in both day-ahead and balancing markets.
+FTR Holders appropriately receive revenues based on actual congestion in both day-ahead and balancing markets.
 When day-ahead congestion differs significantly from balancing congestion, as has occurred only in recent years, this is evidence that there are reporting issues, cross subsidization issues, issues with the level of FTRs sold, and issues with modeling differences between the day-ahead and real-time markets.
-Such differences are not an indication that FTR holders are under paid.
+Such differences are not an indication that FTR Holders are under paid.